lix-project/lix/doc/manual/src/command-ref/opt-common.md

 - <span id="opt-version">[`--version`](#opt-version)</span>

-  Prints out the Nix version number on standard output and exits.
+  Prints out the Lix version number on standard output and exits.

 - <span id="opt-verbose">[`--verbose`](#opt-verbose)</span> / `-v`

   Increases the level of verbosity of diagnostic messages printed on standard error.
-  For each Nix operation, the information printed on standard output is well-defined;
+  For each Lix operation, the information printed on standard output is well-defined;
   any diagnostic information is printed on standard error, never on standard output.

   This option may be specified repeatedly.